Bootloader (BSL) for MSP low-power microcontrollers MSPBSL (ACTIVE)

 Embedded Programming Solutions

 Some applications do not have access to a PC for programming an MSP430 MCU via BSL.
 A Host BSL driver can be easily written to use the MSP430 BSL protocol over UART, I2C, or USB.
 The following application notes demonstrate this capability.
-Custom solutions for a chosen embedded host should follow the BSL protocol found within the BSL User’s Guides in step 1.MSP430™ Bootloader With SimpleLink™ MCUs is the Apps note that provides the software to have embedded host for MSP430 bootloader.
-The project based on the host being implemented using SimpleLink MSP432P4 MCU.
+Custom solutions for a chosen embedded host should follow the BSL protocol found within the BSL User’s Guides in step 1.MSP430™ Bootloader With SimpleLink™ MCUs is the App note that provides the software to have embedded host for MSP430 bootloader.
+The project is based on the host being implemented using SimpleLink MSP432P4 MCU.

 - GET SOFTWARE FROM TI: BSL-SIMPLELINK-HOST